rust-bitcoin/rust-bitcoin/README.md

 ## External dependencies

 We integrate with a few external libraries, most notably `serde`.
 These are available via feature flags.
-To ensure compatibility and MSRV stability we provide two lock files as a means of inspecting compatible versions:
+To ensure compatibility and MSRV stability, we provide two lock files as a means of inspecting compatible versions:
 `Cargo-minimal.lock` containing minimal versions of dependencies and `Cargo-recent.lock` containing recent versions of dependencies tested in our CI.